StartrekI/FlavorShare/README.md

-# Let's Cook
+# FlavorShare

-### Welcome to Let's!
+### Welcome to FlavorShare !
 This web application allows users to manage their recipes, including adding, editing, and deleting recipes, and saving other recipes.

 ## Features